 # Beyond the MVP

-The version of Octant that is going to be deployed on the mainnet is only an MVP (a minimum viable product).
+The version of Octant that has been deployed on the mainnet (opens new window) is only an MVP (a minimum viable product).
 In more mature versions of the platform, we want to extend the scope of community-driven governance and make it available to outside entities whishing to test their novel governance ideas in a real-life setting.

 You could even imagine Octant as an Experiment-as-a-Service, where researchers and DAO-practitioners can gain access to an experimental playground with a pool of participants facing actual economic incentives in exchange for doing something beneficial for the GLM (opens new window) ecosystem.

 This is how a service like this could work:

 - Golem Foundation (opens new window) allocates a certain amount of ETH to Octant from its staking rewards in a particular period.